evanx/redis-scan-bash/README.md

 ```
 where a sleep duration of 13 seconds is choosen, since it has a factor closely exceeding 60 seconds.
 When the minute changes we exit.

-We truncate from the decimal so it's the integer loadavg, although

 You can test our cron script as follows:
 ```
 ~/redis-scan-bash$ bash bin/cron.minutely.set.loadavg.redis.sh 'cron:loadavg' DBN